 Green infrastructure has many benefits in urban environments.

 Restored wetlands and roadside raingardens can be used to purify water, as well as minimise floods and erosion.

 - deliver enhanced air quality

 As well as these benefits, the overall cost of green infrastructure can also be a fraction of constructed infrastructure solutions, due to lower ongoing maintenance costs.

 These approaches help us to minimise the impacts of climate change by improving our resilience and allowing infrastructure to adapt to change.

 To realise the opportunities that green infrastructure can provide, we can:

 - ensure our decision-making gives sufficient consideration and weight to the value of the natural environment and its role in delivering outcomes

-- identify green infrastructure opportunities at the early stages of any development.
-This is important to ensure existing natural systems are enhanced rather than replaced, and to maximise the integration of other functions, such as public amenity and active transport opportunities
+- identify green infrastructure opportunities at the early stages of any development, ensuring existing natural systems are enhanced rather than replaced, and maximising the integration of other functions, such as public amenity and active transport opportunities

 - engage with local communities to provide the strong sense of collective ownership that supports long-term usefulness.